vaccovecrana/murmux/README.md

 ## Form data

-Use `req.getFormQuery(NAME)` to receive values from input elements of an HTML-Form.
+Use `req.getFormParam(NAME)` to receive values from input elements of an HTML-Form.

 [FormData](./src/test/java/examples/FormData.java)